-How the Pillar® Procedure Works
+How the Pillar Procedure Works

 Snoring occurs when muscles in the soft palate relax and vibrate during sleep.
-When the soft palate tissue collapses or blocks the upper airway, it is called obstructive sleep apnea, a potentially dangerous condition which can cause serious medical problems, such as heart disease and high blood pressure.
+When the soft palate tissue collapses or blocks the upper airway, it is called obstructive sleep apnea, a potentially dangerous condition that can cause serious medical problems, such as heart disease and high blood pressure.
 Research suggests that over 80% of snoring and OSA involves the soft palate.

 During the Pillar® Procedure, a topical anesthetic is applied to the soft palate to numb the area where a local anesthetic will be injected.
 Three polyester rods are then embedded into the soft palate using a specialized, disposable delivery tool.
 These small palatal implants are approximately 18mm (0.7 inches) long with a diameter of about 2mm (0.08 inches).
 The polyester material used in the implants has been successfully utilized in implantable medical products for over 50 years.

 Once placed, the implants add structural support and stiffen the soft palate, which reduces the vibration that produces snoring and keeps the palatal tissue from collapsing and obstructing the airway during sleep.
-The Pillar® implants are designed to remain in place permanently for long lasting effectiveness.
+The Pillar® implants are designed to remain in place permanently for long-lasting effectiveness.

 The Pillar® Procedure does not involve the removal or destruction of any tissue, and most patients can resume normal activity and diet the day of treatment.
 Medications that may be recommended after your Pillar® Procedure include: